Dual military? Two service members married to each other can each use their own VA entitlement for an even stronger purchase.

 Check each item as you confirm it.
 Do not submit an offer until all boxes are green.

-- Accelerated closing timelines — compete with cash offer speed
+- Accelerated closing timelines to compete with cash offer speed

-- Upfront underwriting — buyer is fully approved before you write the offer
+- Upfront underwriting so the buyer is fully approved before you write the offer

-- Stronger preapproval letter — listing agents take notice
+- Stronger preapproval letter that listing agents take notice of

 VA Seller Concession Rules